-Here are some of the pros and cons of using micro-investment spare change apps.
+Here are some of the pros and cons of using micro-investment spare change apps to save money.

-Since there’s already a notion that you need a ton of money to start investing, spare change apps like Acorns and Stash debunk that myth easily.
-With Acorns, you can start investing with just $5; with Stash, you can start investing with just one cent.
+Since there’s already a notion that you need a ton of money to start investing, money-saving apps like Acorns and Stash debunk that myth easily.
+With Acorns, there’s no minimum to open an account and you can start investing with just $5; with Stash, you can start investing with just $0.01.

-Another benefit of using these micro investing apps is that there are low fees for smaller accounts.
+Another benefit of these style of micro-investing apps is that there are typically low fees.

-Apps themselves tend to be user-friendly and these micro investment apps are no exception.
+Apps themselves tend to be user-friendly and these spare change investment apps are no exception.
 You can set up your account in minutes and track the progress of your investments and review your options.

 Once you set up your account, you won’t have to worry about picking and trading stocks.
 The money you invest will be placed into a portfolio of Exchange Traded Funds (ETFs) based on the level of risk you choose.